 You might want to surprise and impress visitors with something original, such as intricate design and navigation.
 But, when it comes to structure, the best approach is to keep it simple and logical.
-Simply put, each category should address one distinct section of your site, and each subcategory should be relevant to the main section it belongs.
+Each category should address one distinct section of your site, and each subcategory should be relevant to the main section it belongs.

 Another key concept you should remember is to keep the number of main categories low (no more than seven.)
-An extra tip here: people like symmetry, so if you manage to create your “tree branches” equal in size, your site will gain even more appeal.
-In other words, if one main section has three subcategories, it will be an odd user experience if the next one has ten.
+Also, people like symmetry, so if you manage to create your “tree branches” equal in size, your site will gain even more appeal.
+If one main section has three subcategories, it will be an odd user experience if the next one has ten.

 Nowadays, there are many different types of coding languages, one more sophisticated than the other.
 But, if you want to deliver the best experience to your users and make Google fall in love with you, then simplicity is your key to success.
 HTML and CSS are your most reliable coding instruments, so use them wisely.

 From a usability point of view, navigation should be very simple.
-If you know where the important information lies – i.e. the landing pages where you download or order a product – then you must make it visible and not bury it deep within your site.
-Regardless of how you choose to design your website, keep in mind that any page should require no more than three clicks to be accessed.
+If you know where the important information lies — the landing pages where you download or order a product — then you must make it visible and not bury it deep within your site.
+Keep in mind that any page should require no more than three clicks to be accessed.